XinFinOrg/BlockDegree/content/blockchain-professional/10_introduction-to-solidity.md

 courseIdx: 2
 ---
 Now that everything is set up properly, let's continue building out the smart contact by listing out the candidates that will run in the election.
 We need a way to store multiple candidates, and store multiple attributes about each candidate.
 We want to keep track of a candidate's id, name, and vote count.
 Here is how we will model the candidate:

+The Solidity compiler automatically creates a JSON file that contains the contract metadata (information about the current contract).
+####What is Solidity?
+Solidity is known as an agreement based, abnormal state programming language.
+This stage has comparative grammar to the scripting language of JavaScript.
+Strength as a programming language is made to upgrade the Ethereum Virtual Machine.
+Solidity is statically composed scripting language which does the way toward confirming and upholding the requirements at incorporate time rather than run-time.

+Version Pragma is the assertion of the form of the Solidity compiler that the specific code should utilize.
 <div class="precode">~/election/contracts/election.sol</div>

 ```javascript